 The Ultimate Shower Screen Buying Guide

-Choosing a shower screen is an integral part of any bathroom design.
+Choosing a new or replacement shower screen is an integral part of any bathroom design.
 Not only does it have to fix the space you must work with, but it has to be functional and complement the overall bathroom design.
 Finding one shower screen that does all three things is key to having a great shower space and a well-designed bathroom.

 Shower screens come in many shapes and forms, and knowing how to select a shower screen will make a significant difference to the outcome of your bathroom.
 Given that bathrooms are renovated perhaps once or twice in the lifetime of a home, this is something you don’t want to get wrong.
 Doing so will either cost you a lot of money to correct or leave you with a shower (and even a bathroom) that you don’t like.